On the inverse scattering problem for radially-symmetric domains in two dimensions: Introduction

-The simplest approach is to linearize the nonlinear problem; specifically, the nonlinear problem in question is replaced by its linearization about an approximation to the true material parameters (most frequently assuming them to be constant).
-The result is a linear system which can be solved using standard techniques (see \cite{stark} for example).
+Acoustic inverse scattering problems arise in a variety of applications such as geophysics, medical imaging, nondestructive testing, and sonar.
+The basic problem is to recover the scattering potential from measurements of the scattered field.
+This is a highly nonlinear problem with all of the associated challenges.

+In the one-dimensional setting, it is often possible to transform the wave equation to the Schr\"odinger equation for which relatively straightforward techniques exist (see \cite{chad1,gelf}).
+These mappings may not be numerically stable, however, and it is unknown how to produce analogous mappings in two or three dimensions.
+Alternatively, the nonlinear problem can be linearized using, for example, the Born approximation (see \cite{stark}).
+This sometimes works in the low-contrast regime, but breaks down in environments with large amounts of backscattering.

-Two classes of algorithms for solving the fully nonlinear problem are nonlinear optimization methods and direct methods.
-Broadly speaking, nonlinear optimization methods seek to recover material parameters in an iterative fashion by solving a sequence of (forward or inverse) scattering problems (see for example \cite{symes1,lines1,pan1,lgc4,lgc5,lgc10,lgc11,lgc49,lgc44,lgc45,lgc46,lgc58,lgc59,les1}), while direct methods rely on a variety techniques originating from signal and image processing (see for example \cite{lgc31,lgc35,lgc68,lgc51}).
+Another approach is to solve the fully nonlinear problem.
+This can be done using nonlinear optimization by solving a sequence of linearized problems (see, for example, \cite{symes1,lines1,pan1,lgc4,lgc5,lgc10,lgc11,lgc49,lgc44,lgc45,lgc46,lgc58,lgc59,les1}).
+Another possibility is to use techniques from signal and image processing to directly solve the nonlinear equation (see, for example, \cite{lgc31,lgc35,lgc68,lgc51}).

-A frequently encountered third approach, particularly in one dimension, is based on {\it trace formulae} (for example \cite{deift1},\cite{crutch1},\cite{stick1}, \cite{sylv1}) which relate data in a range of frequencies to local material parameters.
-In \cite{yuchen} an algorithm based on trace formulas was introduced for solving the inverse scattering problem for the Helmholtz equation in one dimension with multifrequency data in a numerically stable and computationally efficient manner.
-This paper extends this approach to the case of radially-symmetric problems in two dimensions, though the apparatus described here can be immediately applied to higher dimensions.

-The remainder of the paper is organized as follows.
-In Section 2 we give a detailed description of the problem and review necessary mathematical preliminaries.
-In Section 3 we summarize the analytical apparatus necessary for the remainder of the paper.
-In Section 4 we state and prove a trace formula for two-dimensional radially-symmetric scattering.
-Finally, Section 5 describes a numerical algorithm based on the constructed trace formula and provides numerical illustrations demonstrating the reconstructions it produces.
+For one-dimensional problems, yet another possibility is to use so-called \emph{trace formulas} which relate multifrequency field data to the scattering potential (see, for example, \cite{deift1,crutch1,stick1,sylv1}).
+In \cite{yuchen}, a stable and computationally efficient numerical procedure was presented for solving one-dimensional inverse scattering problems based on a trace formula.
+In this manuscript, we extend the approach of \cite{yuchen} to two-dimensional problems under the assumption that the scattering potential is radially symmetric.

+We now outline the remainder of this paper.
+In Section 2, we formally state the problem and state some existing results that are used in this work.
+This is followed by Section 3 which contains our mathematical apparatus.
+In Section 4, we state and prove our principal result, which is a new trace formula for the two-dimensional, radially-symmetric case.
+Our numerical procedure, along with several numerical experiments, are presented in Section 5.
+Finally, in Section 6, we summarize our results and briefly outline some directions for future work.